MUTLCC/flow-launcher-multi-translate/README.md

 ## Language Codes List

-I can only ensure the common languages are supported.
++ I can only ensure the common languages are supported.
++ Each service may support different languages.

 ```typescript
 export const languageCodesArr = [